SolarLune/tetra3d/readme.md

 func (g *Game) Draw(screen *ebiten.Image) {

-	// Clear the screen first.
-	screen.Fill(color.RGBA{20, 30, 40, 255})

-	// Call Camera.Begin() to clear its internal backing texture. g.Camera.Begin()
+	// Call Camera.Clear() to clear its internal backing texture.
+This should be called once before drawing your set of objects. g.Camera.Clear()

-	// Render your models list from the camera.
+	// Render your scene from the camera.
 The Camera's ColorTexture will then
 	// hold the result.
 If you call Render multiple times, the models will draw on top
-	// of each other; pass them all in at the same time to get some actual depth. g.Camera.Render(g.Models...)
+	// of each other; pass them all in at the same time to get actual depth. g.Camera.Render(g.Scene)

+	// Before drawing the result, clear the screen first. screen.Fill(color.RGBA{20, 30, 40, 255})

 	// Draw the resulting texture to the screen, and you're done!
 You can also visualize
 	// the depth texture with g.Camera.DepthTexture.